This is the multi-page printable view of this section. Click here to print.

 Once enabled, pre-computed reachability analysis is used in the following scenarios:

-Pre-computed reachability is supported for the following languages: java, javascript, typescript, kotlin, python, scala, and C#.
+Endor Labs supports pre-computed reachability for the following languages: java, javascript, typescript, kotlin, python, scala, and C#.

 Endor Labs supports multiple scan modes that can utilize pre-computed reachability analysis.
 The analysis type depends on whether a call graph is generated and whether pre-computed reachability is available as a fallback.